Connect Historic Boston

 Sitting next to the Fanueil Hall Marketplace, the Blackstone Block represents the core of Boston’s historic market district.
 The roads and alleys connecting to the Blackstone Block are the City’s most intact colonial-era street network.
 We’re reconstructing the area to give visitors a better experience as they explore this unique urban landscape, Creek Square, and Haymarket.

 Mobilization began the week of May 29, 2017, and utility and sidewalk work has begun.

 The plan is to create a family-friendly, low-stress bicycle trail that makes a full circuit of downtown Boston.
 During Phase One of the project, we’ll creates a grade-separated, protected cycle track along Staniford Street, Causeway Street, Commercial Street, and Atlantic Avenue.
 We’ll also complete a full reconstruction of Causeway Street to aid pedestrian safety and accessibility.

-Work started in April 2015 on Staniford Street and continued through November 2015 along Causeway Street to the intersection of Portland St. as well as work on Commercial St. In 2016 major portions of work were completed on Causeway St. between Portland St. and North Washington St. Final roadway paving was installed on Staniford St., the project's portion of Lomasney Way and Causeway St. to Portland St. Final paving was also installed between Prince St. to Battery St. A partial opening of the cycle track was allowed in the finished portion of the work.
+Work started in April 2015 on Staniford Street and continued through November 2015 along Causeway Street to the intersection of Portland Street, as well as work on Commercial Street.
+In 2016, major portions of work were completed on Causeway Street, between Portland Street and North Washington Street.
+Final roadway paving was installed on Staniford Street, the project's portion of Lomasney Way and Causeway Street to Portland Street.
+Final paving was also installed between Prince Street to Battery Street.
+A partial opening of the cycle track was allowed in the finished portion of the work.

 Though a small roadway, Joy Street is the only direct connection across Beacon Hill from Boston Common to Cambridge Street.
 This project will rebuild Joy Street as a shared roadway without curbs — in Dutch, a woonerf.
 The roadway will slow vehicular traffic and improve the environment for pedestrians.